Mongolia forced to choose sides as 'friends' fight

-Following the pandemic's interruption of in-person diplomacy, Mongolia has re-activated its engagements with both immediate and so-called “third” neighbors like the US and Japan.
+Following the interruption of in-person diplomacy caused by the COVID pandemic, Mongolia has reactivated its engagements with both immediate and so-called "third" neighbors such as the United States and Japan.

-Mongolia did its best in 2020 to keep opportunities open in all directions by donating 30,000 sheep to China, meat to Russia, and PPE to the US.
-But Ulaanbaatar realizes that there is no sweet spot where it can keep Beijing, Moscow and Washington all happy at the same time.
+Mongolia did its best in 2020 to keep doors open in all directions, providing 30,000 sheep to China, meat to Russia, and personal protective equipment to the United States.
+However, Ulaanbaatar recognizes that there is no sweet spot in which it can satisfy Beijing, Moscow, and Washington all at the same time.

-Foreign Minister Battsetseg wowed Russian officials during her maiden visit in June by speaking confident and fluent Russian.
-The trans-Mongolian gas pipeline project (representing potentially $1 billion in transit fees annually) was a key point for discussion for the Mongolians.
-But Russia seems to not be fully committed to the idea.
-For example, Russia’s second-largest natural gas producer Novatek thinks it’s more realistic to liquefy gas from the Yamal fields.
+During her first visit to Russia in June, Foreign Minister Battsetseg impressed Russian officials by speaking confidently and fluently in Russian.
+The trans-Mongolian gas pipeline proposal (which may generate $1 billion in transit fees per year) was a hot topic among Mongolians.
+However, Russia does not appear to be totally dedicated to the concept.
+For example, Novatek, Russia's second-largest natural gas producer, believes that liquefying gas from the Yamal deposits is more practical.

-Also, for Moscow, it’s essential that a new gas transit route goes through a country whose leader is reliable and loyal to the Kremlin.
+Furthermore, it is critical for Moscow that a new gas transit route passes through a country whose leader is trustworthy and loyal to the Kremlin.

-President Khurelsukh, who took all credit for progress on the pipeline project, is working to demonstrate that loyalty to Putin as the celebration of centennial relations between two counties approaches in November.
+President Khurelsukh, who took all credit for progress on the pipeline project, is working to demonstrate that loyalty to Putin as the celebration of centennial relations between the two counties approaches in November 2021.

 Mongolian officials have been careful and mum about sensitive topics like Xingjian, Taiwan and Hong Kong supporting the One China policy.